-Iset woke up.
-She still had some time left before getting up, so she turned to one side and closed her eyes.
-She did not fall asleep, but instead started thinking about the news they got during the last cycle's lunch.
-As always, a mix of good and bad.
-One could think that Headquarters was doing that on purpose.
-The asteroid they had launched an eternity ago had finally arrived and was orbiting Mars.
-They were getting it ready to send it to Selene and probably close the project.
-Good.
-At the same time, the team that was decommissioning MD-0003 was close to completion.
-Better.
-However, they were behind of schedule, so the replacement crew would not arrive when expected but much later.
-Bad.
-And someone on Headquarters had the brilliant idea of doing the same thing on Mars, albeit smaller.
-Worse.
-So now they had sent them to retrieve a new class C asteroid not very far away from where they were.
+However, she needed to finish first and, since the news they had received several cycles before, she knew that it was going to take longer.
+Because, although the team that was decommissioning MD-0003 was close to completion, they were behind of schedule, so the replacement crew would not arrive when expected but much later.
+On top of that someone on Headquarters had the brilliant idea of doing the same thing on Mars, albeit smaller.
+And here they were, on a trip to retrieve a new class C asteroid not very far away from where they were.
 She wanted to kick someone.
-Maybe she should go to the gym.
+Maybe she could go to the gym.

 “Yes, that's a good idea.
 Let's go.”

-Iset got up and put an overall on.
-She headed to the gym to kick something.
+Iset got up and put an overall on, the first one she saw when she opened the wardrobe.
+It was orange, with a big pocket on the front side, a bit ugly but functional.
+She did not care.
+She quickly smoothed her feathers and headed to the gym to kick something.
 Apparently, she was not the only one to have had that idea.

 “Ah, morning Iset.”
 His breath was broken by the effort.
 “How are you?”

-Harz stopped and turned to her.
+Harz stopped and turned to her and she could see a trace of surprise in his face.
 He studied her.

-“Yes, why not?
-It has been a while.
+“Yes…, why not?
+It has been a while since my last fight.
 Weapons?”